Min. time required: 2:00

 The best route to see all of the Rhine Falls

-We suggest the below roundabout walk to see all of the Rhine Falls.
+I suggest the roundabout walk below to see all of the Rhine Falls.
 It assumes you visit in April-October, when most boat tours are available.
 If you visit in other months you can still do most of this route, but you’ll have to skip the boat section.

 Where to start and end

-Our suggested route starts and ends at the rail station ‘Schloss Laufen am Rheinfall’.
-You can just also start from the rail station at the other side of the river: ‘Neuhausen Rheinfall’.
+My suggested route starts and ends at the rail station “Schloss Laufen am Rheinfall”.
+Alternatively, you can start from the rail station at the other side of the river: “Neuhausen Rheinfall”.

 How long this circular route takes